-- Drink lots of water.
-This ensures that the body will let go of the toxins that were released from your muscles during your session. - Plan to take it easy the first 20 minutes after your massage.
+- Drink water.
+Water is good for your body and hydrates your cells. - Plan to take it easy the first 20 minutes after your massage.
 Take a leisurely walk or sit quietly. - If possible, schedule your appointment so that you can take a warm bath afterward.
 This does wonders to further enhance the relaxed state you are in.